 What the Studies Tell Us

-Noise Levels – In a study published by Cornell University researchers reported finding higher levels of adrenalin in workers who went exposed to low levels of noise.
+In a study published by Cornell University, researchers reported finding higher levels of adrenalin in workers who went exposed to low levels of noise.
 When compared to workers exposed to no noise.
 This indicated workers exposed to noise were under a higher level of stress.

-Light – According to studies a dimmer environment fosters superior creativity in terms of idea generation.
+According to studies, a dimmer environment fosters superior creativity in terms of idea generation.
 While brighter light levels are seen to be more conducive to analytical and evaluative thinking.

-Color Therapy – The color of an office’s walls, floors, and furniture can influence how workers perform, according to experts.
-For example; Exposure to the colors blue and green have been shown to enhance performance on tasks that require generating new ideas.
+The color of an office’s walls, floors, and furniture can influence how workers perform, according to experts.
+For example; Exposure to the colors blue and green has been shown to enhance performance on tasks that require generating new ideas.
 The color red has been linked with superior performance on tasks involving attention to detail.

 To increase your, comfort, productivity, and output, check out the full graphic, Maximum Productivity – “What you need to know to be productive at Work”.
 Share with us what helped your productivity, is it the right food, smoking brake, fitness before office?
 Use our commenting section below to exchange ideas with your peers.